 Best part of Brook’s Food Journal?
 You aren’t on your own to figure out what to do with the Meal Analysis results.
-Our Expert team of registered dietitians are available everyday and will help you find what works best for you and your health, and keep you on track for reaching your goals.
+Our Health Coaches are available everyday and will help you find what works best for you and your health, and keep you on track for reaching your goals.

 When it comes to food logging, more data is better for finding patterns and opportunities for improvement.
-We’ve simplified logging so you can do it quicker, and more often, so Brook’s Experts can help you make those small changes in your eating habits that add up to big results in your health.
+We’ve simplified logging so you can do it quicker, and more often, so our Health Coaches can help you make those small changes in your eating habits that add up to big results in your health.

-Tap the button from your smartphone to open the app and start logging your food for Expert support today.
+Tap the button from your smartphone to open the app and start logging your food for Health Coach support today.